Signed-eliminable graphs and free multiplicities on the braid arrangement

 \section{Abstract}

-We define specific multiplicities on the braid arrangement by using edge-bicolored graphs.
-To consider their freeness, we introduce the notion of bicolor-eliminable graphs as a generalization of Stanley's classification theory of free graphic arrangements by chordal graphs.
+We define specific multiplicities on the braid arrangement by using signed graphs.
+To consider their freeness, we introduce the notion of signed-eliminable graphs as a generalization of Stanley's classification theory of free graphic arrangements by chordal graphs.
 This generalization gives us a complete classification of the free multiplicities defined above.
-As an application, we prove one direction of a conjecture of Athanasiadis on the characterization of the freeness of the deformation of the braid arrangement in terms of directed graphs.
+As an application, we prove one direction of a conjecture of Athanasiadis on the characterization of the freeness of certain deformations of the braid arrangement in terms of directed graphs.